helixml/docs/content/helix/private-deployment/controlplane.md

 docker compose up -d
 ```

 The stack might take a minute to boot up.
 Check `docker logs -f helix-api-1` and `docker logs -f helix-keycloak-1` for progress.
 It's normal for the API to retry connecting to keycloak until keycloak comes up.
-When the API logs.
+When the API logs:
 ```
 2024-05-08T06:26:28Z INF app/api/cmd/helix/serve.go:288 > Helix server listening on 0.0.0.0:80
 ```